There will be two runs of the game in the winter of 2019:

 In the casting process, you can choose how much action your character will have and the level of physical demands varies from role to role - soldiers will be required to carry rifles, run around, charge, sometimes dive to the ground and so on.
 The officers will have quite a bit of running around and organizing, as well as some military action.
 The nurses will run into the battlefield and help drag the wounded away.
 The civilians, on the other hand, will have much less action (but all the more of other interesting stuff to do).

-However, everyone will be required to march the 25 kilometres in very varied terrain (which includes fairly hilly - the Czech Republic has a lot of hills) and possibly also in adverse weather conditions - sometimes our winters are mild and warm, but sometimes we get frosts and a lot of snow; other times it can be very rainy and muddy.
+However, everyone will be required to march over 20 kilometres in very varied terrain (which includes very hilly - we will be in a rather mountainous area) and possibly also in adverse weather conditions - sometimes our winters are mild and warm, but sometimes we get frosts and a lot of snow; other times it can be very rainy and muddy.
 There will be many stops during the game; the longest stretch you will be asked to walk between in-game stops will be four kilometres.
+We will also be marching at night, with lanterns, and not only on roads, but also through fields and forests.

 You will spend Thursday and Saturday night in an off-game accommodation; it will be warm, but you will sleep on the floor.
 Friday night will be the in-game game, but you will sleep in a reasonably insulated building.
 However, please do not expect that you will get your 8 hours per night - on Thursday we will take quite some time to do the workshops and you might not get to sleep as early as you’d like.
 On Friday you will get up really early, again take some time for workshops, and then start the game at noon and go on until fairly late at night.
 Friday night is an in-game night and things will be happening until fairly late - you will not lose the game if you decide to go to sleep early, but be aware that you might lose out on some cool gameplay.
 On Saturday, you will play for the whole day until fairly late at night when the game will end.